17 Best Things to Do in Nazaré, Portugal (Beyond the Giant Waves!)

 9. Visit Seca do Peixe, the Dried Fish Museum

-Learn about Nazaré’s traditional fish-drying methods at this unique open-air museum, right near the conventional boats.
+Learn about Nazaré’s traditional fish-drying methods at this unique open-air museum, right near the traditional boats.

 A visit to the Seca do Peixe, the Dried Fish Museum, is a must if you want to truly understand Nazaré’s fishing heritage.
 This small but fascinating spot sits right on Praia da Nazaré, where generations of women once dried the daily catch in the sun and salty breeze.